 Rank tracking, or ‘position tracking,’ is essential in SEO — it allows businesses to monitor ranking keywords and adjust strategies to improve or maintain their visibility in search results.

 Both SEO PowerSuite and Semrush provide good rank-tracking features that allow users to monitor keyword positions across different search engines and locations.
-SEO PowerSuite supports tracking across Google, Bing, Yahoo and Yandex, while Semrush supports tracking across Google, Bing and Baidu.
+SEO PowerSuite supports tracking across Google, Bing, Yahoo and Yandex, while Semrush supports tracking across Google, Bing, and Baidu.

-Both platforms support tracking at a country-specific level, letting users see how a website is performing in different regions — this is is useful for businesses targeting regional markets.
+Both platforms support tracking at a country-specific level, letting users see how a website is performing in different regions — this is useful for businesses targeting regional markets.

 Additionally, both platforms offer insights into individual keywords and average rankings for groups of keywords.
 Historical data and visual trend analysis are also provided by both, making it easy to spot ranking patterns over time and adapt strategies accordingly.